 We will work with you to see if one, or a combination of, our mechanical processes, such as mass finishing, will work to remove a burr or burrs.
 While at the same time giving you a finish that maintains the integrity of your part.
 Some parts are so small that they require deburring under one of our many microscopic deburring stations or one of our high-resolution micro camera stations.

-Our Quality Control Department (Q.C.D.) will work hand in hand with yours, to assure that all specifications and tolerances are met, and continue to be met as we ramp up into production lot sizes.
+Our Quality Control Department (Q.C.D.) will work hand-in-hand with yours, to assure that all specifications and tolerances are met, and continue to be met as we ramp up into production lot sizes.

 Most batch deburring uses some type of tumbling as its base.
-Tumblers tend to be one of several types: vibratory, high energy, and centrifugal.
+Tumblers are one of several types: vibratory, high-energy, and centrifugal.
 Each of these types varies greatly in size, which governs both the size of the parts and the size of the batch which can be tumbled.
-Medias range equally broad in terms of types, sizes, materials, and shapes.
-In addition to tumbling, batch deburring can also include; basket blasting, and even ultrasonic deburring.
+Our team will determine the media to match the material the part is made from and how much work the part will need.
+Media range is equally broad in terms of types, sizes, materials, and shapes.
+In addition to tumbling, batch deburring can include basket blasting and even ultrasonic deburring.

 We can handle burrs from the smallest of parts to the biggest.
 Deburring is where we started, and we have been perfecting our abilities ever since.
 When we remove the burr, we still maintain the tightest of tolerances.
 Request a quote from RP Abrasives today!